Atom bank review

 Atom bank was one of the first wave of UK challenger banks, launching in 2016.
 It sees no need for physical branches, providing all of its services from the app.
 Atom’s strengths are value for money and convenience, and it has won praise for how easy it is to use.
 Atom doesn’t offer any current accounts – only savings and mortgages, as well as business loans.

 The bank offers an Instant Saver account, as well as an Instant Saver Reward account that pays a higher rate of interest during the months you don’t make any withdrawals.
-It also offer a variety of fixed rate savings accounts.
+It also offers a variety of fixed rate savings accounts and a cash ISA.

 Atom’s fixed rate savings accounts